dhanush-20045/Blinkit-SQL-Project/README.md

 6) Performance benchmarking across locations

 ## Technical Environment

 1) Primary Database: Microsoft SQL Server

 2) Development Tools: SQL Server Management Studio (SSMS)

 3) Analysis Techniques: Advanced querying, data transformation, and visualization through result interpretation

+## Implementation Notes

+The project follows a structured analytical workflow from data preparation to insight generation, with all transformations and calculations performed directly in SQL for efficiency and reproducibility.
+The modular query design allows for easy adaptation to different time periods or business units.